Quantized distributed Nash equilibrium seeking under DoS attacks: Simulation

 For DoS attacks, we consider a sustained DoS attack with variable period and duty cycle, generated randomly.
 Over a simulation horizon of $1500$s, the DoS signal yields $|\Xi(0,1500)|=1465$s and $n(0,1500)=50$.
 This corresponds to values (averaged over $1500$s) of $\tau_D\approx 30$ and $1/T \approx 0.9767$, and hence $ \Delta/\tau_D + 1/T \approx 0.98 $, which approaches the maximum tolerable DoS attack in Theorem \ref{theorem}.
 In Fig. \ref{Fig1}, most of the simulation time is occupied by gray stripes implying the presence of DoS.
 The white stripes represent DoS-free intervals.
 Under such a strong level of DoS attacks, one can see in the top plot of Fig. \ref{Fig1} that the actions of the players converge to the NE.
 In the bottom plot in Fig. \ref{Fig1}, one can see that the scaling function $\theta$ converges to zero as time elapses.
-Moreover, $\theta$ holds its value in the presence of DoS and deceases during DoS-free intervals, i.e., the zooming-in and holding.
+Moreover, $\theta$ holds its value in the presence of DoS and decreases during DoS-free intervals, i.e., the zooming-in and holding.
 In Fig. \ref{Fig3}, we present the quantized values for $x$ and $y$, i.e., (\ref{hat xj}) and (\ref{hat yij}), respectively.
 One can see that the actual utilized quantization range of $x$ is between $-10$ and $1$, and the one for $y$ is between $-6$ and $6$.
 They do not encounter saturation problem under DoS attacks and both satisfy the conditions for quantizer unsaturation in (\ref{49}).
-One can see that the result in (\ref{49}b) is quite conservative.
+One can see that the result in (\ref{49}b) is conservative.
 One of the major reasons is the multiplication of $\|G\|$, $\|A_0\|$ and $\|S\|$ in (\ref{result theorem}b) for calculating the value in (\ref{49}b).
+Note that constructiveness of quantization levels often occurs in quantized control of multi-agent systems even without DoS attacks (see e.g., \cite{you2011network, li2010distributed}).
+This is majorly due to the nature of distributed systems.
+If global state is unknown, the agents cannot ``well" estimate the states of their neighbors.
+By contrast, for centralized systems, the problem of constructiveness can be well tackled \cite{you2010minimum}.

 At last, we compare the dynamics of $x$ for the cases between quantized and unquantized NE seeking in Fig \ref{Fig4}.
 One can see that the convergence speeds are very close and the case of quantization-free has a slightly faster convergence speed.
 This is because we select a $\gamma_1=0.9992$ very close to $\rho(\bar H)=0.9991$.
 However, as mentioned in Remark \ref{remark 4}, this also causes large data rates as shown in (\ref{49}).